emdash/udlang/manual.md

 ### Filter Types ###

-This is an experimental feature, which has yet to be fully designed, but the general idea is to provide a catch-all mechanism for experimenting with extensions to the type system.
+This is an experimental concept, which has yet to be fully designed, but the general idea is to provide a catch-all mechanism for experimenting with extensions to the type system.

 Different ways this could manifest.
-One idea might be a set-theoretic approach, which might allow yout do type subsetting with boolean predicates.
+One idea might be a set-theoretic approach, which might allow you to do type subsetting with boolean predicates.

 `type EvenInt: {x: Int | x % 2 == 0}`